Innovattic/Android-Font-Library/README.md

 There are many ways to accomplish this.
 You can checkout the library at any place on your machine and then reference to the library.
 That is probably the easiest.
-You can also include this library as a submodule in your application project, this works both for Eclipse projects and Android Studio projects.
+You can also include this library as a submodule in your application project.

-#### Eclipse
-In the case of an Eclipse project, import the project in `<submodule>/lib` as an existing project in Eclipse, then add it as an android library to your application project.

-#### Android Studio
-In the case of an Android Studio project, add the library module by editing your settings.gradle file in your project root to also include the module `:<submodule>:lib`, hit the button 'Sync Project with Gradle Files' and then add the library as a Module Dependency to your app module.
+Add the library module by editing your settings.gradle file in your project root to also include the module `:<submodule>:lib`, hit the button 'Sync Project with Gradle Files' and then add the library as a Module Dependency to your app module.